thepyedpiper/pyp/legacy_equivalents.md

 # Legacy Equivalents

+Please note:
-Please note there are multiple pyp solutions listed for legacy commands, starting with canonical python and then including increasing levels of shortcuts.
+There are multiple pyp solutions listed for legacy commands, starting with canonical python and then including increasing levels of shortcuts.